The Routledge International Encyclopedia of Education

 Gary McCulloch is Dean of Research and Consultancy and Brian Simon Professor of the History of Education at the Institute of Education, University of London, UK.

-David Crook is Senior Lecturer in History of Education at the Institute of Education, University of London, UK.
+David Crook is Senior Lecturer in the History of Education at the Institute of Education, University of London, UK.